s-xema/Dashboards/README.md

-# 📊 Data Analytics & Power BI Portfolio
+# 📊 Data Analytics & Power BI Pojects

-Welcome to my main Data Analytics portfolio repository.
+Welcome to my personal portfolio repository.
-Here you will find my projects showcasing dashboards, data models, and analytics solutions built with **Power BI**, **SQL**, and **Python**.

----

-## 🚀 About Me
-I am a **Data Analyst & Power BI Specialist (Microsoft Certified: PL-300)** with expertise in:
-- Building interactive dashboards
-- Designing complex data models
-- Developing ETL processes and data pipelines
-- Working with SQL, Azure Data Lake, and Python
+Here you will find Here you will find a collection of projects and dashboards that demonstrate my skills and expertise in data transformation, data modeling, data visualization, business intelligence, and analytics.

 ---

 ## 📂 Projects Overview